Filter by Category:

 Now define “clues.”
 Within the 2-4 sentences of context near the unfamiliar word, students need to be looking for clues as to its meaning.
 Authors often embed definitions and explanations within the surrounding words and sentences.
 This can look a variety of ways:

-- Restating the word in a simpler way.
+- Sometimes an author will restate the word in a simpler way.

-- Providing an explanation before or after a term.
+- Explanations can come before or after the term.